Kotlin/kandy/README.md

     * [Kotlin Jupyter Notebook](#kotlin-jupyter-notebook)

 <!--- END -->

+## What does it look-and-feel like?

+Seeing is believing; One look is worth a thousand words.

+### Lets-Plot

 ## Modules
 * `ggdsl-api` &mdash; contains `Plot` intermediate representation (IR), base plotting DSL and internal API.